Keon-Jukes/Keon-Jukes/README.md

   # Welcome

- My name is Keon and I am a frontend developer.
+ I'm a frontend focused develoepr and I enjoy working on innovative projects!

 ## Stats